 So, without further ado, let’s see where this talk about fashion takes us.

 The 1960s Menswear brought to the streets: Suits with straight lines and a gangster lean.
-If someone said, “You look sharp as a mosquito’s peter”- you could be sure those creases were on point.
-Suits were tailored from fabrics such as shark skin rayon, a two-color woven fabric that reflected subtle shade, a complement to the dominate color.
+If someone said, “You look sharp as a mosquito’s peter,”- you could be sure those creases were on point.
+Suits were tailored from fabrics such as sharkskin rayon, a two-color woven fabric that reflected subtle shade, a complement to the dominant color.

-It wasn’t all Dapper Dan, there were Dashikis, Turbans, Afros, Jewfros (not derogatory term at the time, but a real hairstyle on men who were not directly of African descent) –
+It wasn’t all Dapper Dan; there were Dashikis, Turbans, Afros, Jewfros (not a derogatory term at the time, but a real hairstyle on men who were not directly of African descent) –

-In the 1970s Menswear had an effeminate yet pimpish flair.
-Three-piece garbardine polyester suits; flare-legged tight-fitting pants, matching vest and jacket, satin button-down shirts.
-Think: John Travolta in that iconic white suit in the movie “Saturday Night Fever”.
+In the 1970s, Menswear had an effeminate yet pimpish flair.
+Three-piece gabardine polyester suits; flare-legged tight-fitting pants, matching vest and jacket, satin button-down shirts.
+Think John Travolta in that iconic white suit in the movie “Saturday Night Fever.”
 Not everyone dressed up for disco dancing,

 In addition to “playful” Hip Hop styles, elements included ripped tees, Afrocentric wear, crowns including Kufi caps, leather bomber jackets, baseball caps with an opening for a fake or real pony-tail, thigh-high boots, fashion that served as a boastful and rebellious response to the Reagan Era.